Firth Park (ward): Firth Park

 In January 2010, the Firth Park regeneration masterplan has been announced to include the utilisation of the natural water stream which runs through Hinde Common Wood.
 The plans are to bring the stream to the surface within the park itself on Firth Park Road, through the centre of the parkland then under the road to rejoin the woodland via the old boating lake/duckpond next to the historic clock tower.

 The scheme is to include new architecture, lighting and seating.
 It is aimed that the scheme will complete around 2012 and add further trees to the already attractive and popular woodland area.

 Significant city council regeneration of private properties in the south of the area in 2005 has helped both the quality of housing and the respective house prices.
 The area is now one of the more popular residential districts on the North side of the city.

 Firth Park district has also been at the forefront of domestic technology for a number of decades.
 The early 1960s saw the first UK cable TV trial known as 'British Relay' installed across the area and then the city of Sheffield.
 Yorkshire Cable (Virgin Media) installed cable TV and telephone as early as 1994.
 British Telecom also provide high speed broadband to the district from their nearby exchange.
 All major mobile phone operators are served by a transmitter at the centre of the village.

 The Firth Park Grammar School was also a well-known landmark and stood for over 100 years at the north of the area with a well-deserved reputation for quality schooling.
 It was demolished and replaced by a new community college in 2003 which offers a diverse range of subjects.

 The Northern General Hospital (formerly the City General), which lies on the edge of the ward, is the largest teaching hospital in the county, spreading from Barnsley Road on the west of the village across to Herries Road on a large site, and has a number of specialist units of national repute.
 Off Barnsley Road at the bottom of Idsworth Road stands one of Sheffield's oldest working mans club, The Firth Park Working Man's Club.

-Immediately north of Firth Park is Shiregreen, the first and largest council housing estate in the UK.